CDrummond/music-similarity/README.md

 ## Essentia

-The essentia binaries and models are only required for anlysing tracks, and are not required for the similarity API.
+The Essentia binaries and models are only required for anlysing tracks, and are not required for the similarity API.
 Therefore, if analysis is performed on one machine and API served on another (e.g. a Raspberry Pi) the contents of the `essentia` folder are not required on the API machine.